MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/API-references.md

 The `getAppContentStageSharingCapabilities` API enables you to fetch the app's capabilities for sharing to meeting stage.
 The API `getAppContentStageSharingCapabilities` will let the app know, if the share to stage button will be rendered or not.
 If the app has sharing capabilities, then the button will appear.

-The app sharing capabilities depends on the tenant user type and participant roles meeting roles.
+The app sharing capabilities depends on the tenant user type and participant roles in a meeting.

-* **User type**: In-tenant, guest, and external user type tenants can share the app to stage and also see and interact with the app being shared on stage.
+* **User type**: In-tenant, guest, and external user type participants can share the app to stage and also see and interact with the app being shared on stage.
 Anonymous user can't share, see, or interact with the app that is being shared on the stage.
 For more information on user types, see [user types in a meeting.](~/apps-in-teams-meetings/meeting-app-extensibility.md#user-types-in-a-meeting)

-* **
+* **Participant roles**: Presenter and organizer meeting role participants will have the ability to share the app to stage.
+Attendee will not have the button and ability to share the app to stage.
+For more information on participant roles, see [participant roles in a meeting.](~/apps-in-teams-meetings/meeting-app-extensibility.md#participant-roles-in-a-meeting)

 ### Query parameter